 AWS, Microsoft Azure and Google Cloud Platform continue to compete for the title of the best public cloud provider.
 2019 figures from Rightscale (reported in ZDNet’s annual report) have Amazon’s AWS as the clear market leader on 61% market share but Google Cloud Platform, currently in third spot, have more businesses currently experimenting with the platform (22%) and planning to move to it (14%) than either AWS or second-placed Microsoft Azure.

-Over the past few years there has been an increasing clamor from SMB owners for hybrid cloud solutions and AWS are well positioned to deliver this.
+Over the past few years, there has been an increasing clamour from SMB owners for hybrid cloud solutions and AWS are well positioned to deliver this.

 SMBs are often stuck between a rock and a hard place when it comes to designing the optimal IT infrastructure for their companies.
 Their main challenge is cost optimization.
 They have the same need for security and performance as their larger competitors, so don’t want to risk going fully cloud native, but equally they don’t have the cash flow or capital to invest in their own private cloud infrastructures.
 Even if they did, they wouldn’t want to completely miss out on the cost savings and other benefits (flexibility, scalability, accessibility etc.) of the public cloud.

 This article looks at the main benefits of the hybrid cloud model, especially as it applies to SMBs.